 In the synchronous model all link delays are bounded and each processor keeps a local clock synchronized with every other clock in the network.
 A message sent in clock pulse p arrives before clock pulse p + 1.
 So, in one communication round each node can send and receive one message from each of its neighbors and perform some local computation, which does not require any communication with other nodes.
 In the asynchronous model there is no synchronized local clock, messages arrive within some finite but unpredictable time, and messages arrival order may differ from its original transmission order.
 Unless stated otherwise, we assume the synchronous model when each message is restricted to $O(\log n)$ bits of information.
-It is straightforward to adapt our results to the general case when each message is restricted to $O(\log D)$ factor in the number of communication rounds, where D is the diameter of G.
+It is straightforward to adapt our results to the general case when each message is restricted to O(B) bits of information.
+Most of our results easily extend to the asynchronous model while preserving the same message and time complexity.